The gate of Hiroshima

 Peace Memorial Park in Hiroshima Peace Memorial Park.

-To get some air and uplifting spirits, I joined up with friends and took a ferry to the Miyajima island, south of the city center.
+To get some air and uplifting spirits, I board a ferry to the Miyajima island, south of the city center.
 Miyajima has been worshiped as a divine island since ancient times.
-We arrived at the Itsukushima Shrine which was first built in 593, then rebuilt in 1168.
-It was built on the seashore where the tide ebbs and flows.
+The Itsukushima Shrine was constructed way back in 593, built on the seashore where the tide ebbs and flows.
+The most recognizable part of the shrine is the red torii gate, partially submerged at high tide.
+Except for perhaps Mount Fuji, this is the essential image of Japan.

 Torii gate at Miyajima island, Hiroshima Torii gate at Miyajima island.